bevy-cheatbook/bevy-cheatbook/src/patterns/generic-systems.md

 # Generic Systems

+{{#include ../include/navlinks.md}}
+{{#include ../include/docsrs.md}}

-Bevy systems are just plain rust functions, which means they can be generic.
+Bevy [systems][cb::system] are just plain rust functions, which means they can be generic.
 You can add the same system multiple times, parametrized to work on different Rust types or values.

 ## Generic over Component types

 You can use the generic type parameter to specify what compnent types (and hence what entities) your system should operate on.

-This can be useful when combined with Bevy [states](../programming/states.md).
+This can be useful when combined with Bevy [states][cb::state].
 You can do the same thing to different sets of entities depending on state.

 ### Example: Cleanup